digital-craftsman-de/cqs-routing/docs/process.md

     ConstructResponse --> Response[/Response/]
 ```

+*The loops that are in there and ask for the existing of a component are meant as a "are there additional components" after the first one.*

 ## Component usage description

 The following is a description of what the components are, for what they're being used and when they must not be used.